AlignmentResearch/go_attack/configs/examples/README.md

 ### Subsequent iterations

-On subsequent [defense/attack] iterations, update the curriculum to point at the latest [attack/defense] iteration's model and either warmstart from or resume the previous [defense/attack] iteration.
+On subsequent [defense/attack] iterations, update the curriculum to point at the latest [attack/defense] iteration's model and either warmstart (use the warmstart flags and give a new run name to create a new experiment directory for the subsequent iteration) from or resume (use the same launch commands as the latest iteration to continue using the same experiment run directory) the previous [defense/attack] iteration.

 (Although `kubernetes/iterated-training` contains experimental scripts for automating switching between attack and defense iterations, for our published